MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Sweden/sweden-local-functionality.md

 ## Localization architecture

 Starting with release 2023 wave 1 (v22.3), Swedish localization has been updated to work as an extension on a top of W1 BaseApp.
-The next three releases for existing customers partners will be in situation to decide when to enable new features.
-After this period, old features will be obsoleted and new localization will be autimatically run.
+For the next three releases, you can choose whether to enable new features.
+After this period, old features will become obsolete and the new localization will be automatically enabled.

 ## See Also